“The ‘N’ word and why we as a race of people must stop using it”

 (4) “Mdw Ntr: Divine Speech” by Dr. Jacob Carruthers

-(5) “True History of the N-word from the power point DVD by The Irritated Genie entitled, “21st Century Race Traitors Exposed”
+(5) “True History of the N-word from the power point DVD by The Irritated Genie of Soufeese entitled, “21st Century Race Traitors Exposed”

 (6) “Declaration of the Rights of the Negro Peoples of the World” by the UNIA